 Partial differential equations describe physical processes in mechanics, hydrodynamics, acoustics, heat transfer, electricity, magnetism, and other domains.
-When analytical methods do not find solutions to these equations, numerical methods, in particular, finite difference methods, are applied [1-3].
-The original PDE is reduced to a system of difference equations to which direct and analytical methods are then applied.
+When it is impossible to find analytically the solution of these equations, numerical methods, in particular, the finite difference method, are applied for their solution [1-3].
+The original partial derivative equation is reduced to a system of difference equations, for which solution direct and iterative methods are applied.
 In many cases, this is the only way to find the solution of PDEs.